GULibrarySandbox/intro-data-wrangle/content/6-lesson.md

 A column named  `Suburb_PostCode 1`  contains the names of suburbs.

 A column named  `Suburb_PostCode 2`  contains postcodes in green characters.

-The change in colour denotes that OpenRefine has changed the underlying format of the data from "text" to "number".
+The change in colour denotes that OpenRefine has changed the underlying *format* of the data from *text* to *number*.

 Let's edit the column headings to represent the data more accurately.